 As a treatment for clothing, Permethrin clothing insect repellent does not harm fabrics and is odorless after it dries.
 Use Permethrin on clothing by itself or with skin-applied repellents to create the ultimate protective, armor-like insect barrier.
 Permethrin-treatments on clothing are non-toxic to humans and are registered for use by the U.S. EPA.

 The active ingredient, Permethrin, is a synthetic molecule similar to those found in natural pyrethrum, which is taken from the chrysanthemum flower.
 Not only does this product repel insects, but will actually kill ticks, mosquitoes, chiggers, mites and more than 55 other kinds of insects.

 Permethrin insect repellents are for use with clothing, tents, and other gear.
 During the drying process, it tightly bonds with the fibers of the treated garment.
 It will not stain or damage clothing, fabrics, plastics, finished surfaces, or any of your outdoor gear.

-Permethrinis a contact insecticide.
-It kills ticks or other insects when it comes in contact with them.
+Permethrin is a contact insecticide, meaning that kills ticks or other insects when it comes in contact with them.
 It uses the same active ingredient used in hair shampoos for head lice.
 When applied to clothing, the Permethrin binds to the fabric eliminating the risk of over-exposure to the skin.
 As a clothing, tent, chairs, or sleeping bag application, Permethrin is very effective at keeping ticks from attaching to you and at reducing the mosquito population in your camping area.
 While ticks usually find you at the ankle level (be sure to treat the socks and pants) they can also climb bushes and find you at a higher level so be sure to treat your shirt as well if you are around bushes and concerned about ticks.